-The Jakarta Airport, named after Indonesia's first president and vice-president ƒ??Soekarno-Hattaƒ?, is the largest airport in Indonesia.
+The Jakarta Airport, named after Indonesia's first president and vice-president, is the largest airport in Indonesia.
 It is located 20 kilometers northwest of the capital Jakarta.

-The airport is not so massive as to make it overwhelming for a first timer.
-The facilities may not match those offered in the developed countries, however clear signs and courteous staff are always there to give assistance to the travelers.
+The airport is not so massive as to make it overwhelming for a first-timer.
+The facilities may not match those offered in developed countries, but clear signs and courteous staff are always there to give assistance to travelers.

 The Airport has a number of Muslim prayer rooms.
 All terminals have prayer rooms.
 In terminal 2 there are more than one prayer room in both the public areas and transit areas.
 They cater to the needs of both male and female worshippers and a partition separates the male and female sections of the prayer rooms.

 Separate toilets and ablution facilities are also provided for males and females next to the prayer rooms.
 The interior of the prayer rooms is bright, spacious and adorned with decorative glass.
 All prayer rooms are open to worshippers 24 hours a day.
 The signs to the prayer rooms (Moshallah) are easily noticeable.
 But if one is still not able to find them, you can ask the welcoming airport staff for directions.